 What to see at Qumran National Park

 There hence emerges a twofold mission that a tourist seeking to fully explore the Qumran site really should take on.
-The first is, of course, to view the Dead Sea Scrolls.
+The first is, of course, to view the source of the Dead Sea Scrolls (the Scrolls themselves are now on display at the Israel Museum).
 Doubters will be hard-pressed to find a rebuttal to the physical evidence of Jesus’ speeches in the Holy Land.
 Believers consider this a pilgrimage, to view the best-restored Biblical prose in history.
 The second is to view the other documents, which compile information about the Essenes’ daily lives, and the artifacts that offer up for inspection the minute details of their existence.

 The historians among you will view with great interest the documentation of their deeply religious existence, including their unwavering observation of the Sabbath, communitarian duties and strictly observed prayer routines.
 Artifacts including ancient agricultural tools, pottery, aqueducts and cisterns add flavor and credence to these texts.
 The excellent audio-visual presentations should not be missed.
 The history of this region is often complex and confusing, but is admirably fleshed out in an entertaining, accurate and concise manner.